roguh/CORE/README.md

-Also, I mainly used NixOS for this.
+Also, I mainly used NixOS for this (Cabal file broken, atm).
 Sandboxed installation is easy with
 ```
 nix-shell core.nix
 ```